The Best Canadian Novels by Canadian Authors

 Hum If You Don’t Know the Words by Bianca Marais

-The story examines the relationship between a black woman and a white girl in apartheid South Africa in 1976.
+This coming-of-age story examines the relationship between a black woman and a white girl in apartheid South Africa in 1976.
 This novel is a brutally honest and emotionally compelling story, unlike anything I have ever read.

 This book begins just before the 1976 Soweto uprising in which thousands of black students marched in protest of the apartheid government.
-Though the protest was peaceful, police open fired killing a hundred children.
+Though the protest was peaceful, police open-fired killing a hundred children.

 A Fine Balance by Rohinton Mistry